Top 36 Christmas Gifts 8 Year Old Boys Will Love

 Elite Sportz Hook and Ring Toss Game

-Why we like it: He practices alone for twenty minutes straight
+Why I like it: He practices alone for twenty minutes straight

 I mounted this in our basement after Christmas morning chaos settled.
 Within minutes, my third grader was swinging rings methodically, adjusting his release point with each throw.
 The teenager who called it “babyish” spent his entire winter break trying to beat his brother’s high score.